 Technique and Style

-Sylvie Guillem’s technique is characterized by her exceptional flexibility, strength, and control, allowing her to excel in various ballets, from classical works like Swan Lake and Giselle to modern pieces by choreographers like Akram Khan and Russell Maliphant.
+Sylvie Guillem’s technique is characterized by her exceptional flexibility, strength, and control, which enable her to excel in a variety of ballets, from classical works like Swan Lake and Giselle to modern pieces by choreographers such as Akram Khan and Russell Maliphant.
 Her early training in gymnastics has been credited with helping her develop the physicality and stamina required for the demanding world of professional ballet.

 Guillem’s style is marked by her expressive and nuanced performances, which have been praised for their emotional depth and technical precision.
-She has been particularly acclaimed for her interpretations of iconic roles like the title character in Giselle and the lead in Don Quixote, showcasing her mastery of classical ballet technique.
+She has been particularly acclaimed for her interpretations of iconic roles, such as the title character in Giselle and the lead in Don Quixote, showcasing her mastery of classical ballet technique.

 Her work with contemporary choreographers has also highlighted her versatility and willingness to push the boundaries of traditional ballet, resulting in innovative and critically acclaimed performances.
 Guillem’s technique has been influenced by some of the most renowned choreographers and dancers of her time, including Rudolf Nureyev and Maurice Béjart, with whom she has had the opportunity to work and learn.